VedantGhodke/Micromouse-Maze-Solver/README.md

 The main goal of the project is to implement and analyze various algorithms for fast and reliable maze solving.

+Team Contributors:

+* Vedant Ghodke
+* Anushka Bhave
+* Anirudh Kolwadkar
-Team Contributors: Vedant Ghodke, Anushka Bhave, Anirudh Kolwadkar, Ameya Panchpor
+* Ameya Panchpor